ajschumacher/ajschumacher.github.io/20200912-what_should_be_in_your_regression/index.md

 ---

-Thanks to Erica Blom and Ben Klemens for providing helpful feedback.
+Thanks to Erica Blom, Ben Klemens, and Jonathan Robinson for providing helpful feedback.